-Recommenders simply need to complete the form they receive via email. - Applicants are not be able to review the contents of their recommendations. - Applicants' parents/immediate family may not fill out their recommendation forms. - While we encourage you to secure the best recommenders possible within the guidelines listed, know that we rely on your personal application materials (essays, artistic work, etc.) as the primary tools to assess your fit for GSA.
-Recommenders have the option to choose "unknown" if they are not aware of the answer to a question, and this will not be held against you as an applicant. - If you are applying for two artforms and using the same recommender(s), they must complete two forms (one for each artform), even if their answers are identical. - Recommendation forms include your name, but not the artform you are applying for.
-Ensure your teacher recommender understands your area of interest.
-If you are applying in two artforms AND using the same person for the teacher recommendation in both applications, keep track of which artform application you fill out first so the recommender knows which email is for which artform (the first email they receive will be for the first artform application in which you listed their info).
+Recommenders simply need to complete the form they receive via email. - Applicants are not able to review the contents of their recommendations. - Applicants' parents/immediate family may not fill out their recommendation forms. - While we encourage you to secure the best recommenders possible within the guidelines listed, know that we rely on your personal application materials (essays, artistic work, etc.) as the primary tools to assess your fit for GSA.
+Recommenders have the option to choose "unknown" if they are not aware of the answer to a question, and this will not be held against you as an applicant. - If you are applying for two artforms and using the same recommender(s), they must complete two forms (one for each artform), even if their answers are identical.